alex-wap/alex-wap.github.io/_drafts/2017-03-19-the-coding-interview.md

 ---
 layout: post
-category : travel
+category : study
 tagline: "transpile"
-tags : [microsoft, typescript, node, javascript ]
+tags : [algorithms, typescript, node, javascript ]
 ---
 {% include JB/setup %}

-### Events
+### Algorithms

--node
--vscode
--typescript
--es6
+One of the most challenging aspects of building a career in software development is the coding interview.
+Algorithms and data structures are typical domains for one of my skillsets that I am constantly improving.
+I decided to hold

 ![bellevue]({{ site.url }}/assets/images/3-19-17/bellevue.jpg){: .img-responsive }